By Catherine Clinton

-The Union at first resisted the use of blacks as soldiers, although these runaways, who were called contrabands were welcomed and employed as teamsters and ditch diggers to man the engineering and quartermasters’ corps.
-But free blacks persisted and commanders relented, so well over 100,000 black men from Confederate states ran away to join the Union army.
-By war’s end, nearly 200,000 African Americans had served under the Union flag.
+The Union at first resisted the use of blacks as soldiers, although these runaways, who were called contraband, were welcomed and employed as teamsters and ditch diggers to man the engineering and quartermasters’ corps.
+But free blacks persisted, and commanders relented, so well over 100,000 black men from Confederate states ran away to join the Union army.
+By the war’s end, nearly 200,000 African Americans had served under the Union flag.

 Black women of the South, like white women, suffered when menfolk went off to war.
-Jane Welcome wrote a letter complaining to Lincoln: “I wont to know sir if you please wether I can have my son relest from the arme he is all the support I have now his father is dead and his brother was all the help that I had.”
+Jane Welcome wrote a letter complaining to Lincoln: “I wont to know sir if you please wether I can have my son relest from the arme he is all the support I have now his father is dead, and his brother was all the help that I had.”
 The president’s office replied: “The interests of the service will not permit that your request be granted.”
 But evidence also suggests that many black women willingly bade slave men off to war.
 Although fearing for soldiers’ safety and dreading repercussions, they saw this occasion as a golden opportunity to secure future freedom.
-Only 11 percent of the black population within the country was free, and the majority of slaves knew military service was a means of liberation.
-The masses of African Americans who joined the Union both undermined the Confederate cause and strengthened the fight for emancipation.
+Only 11 percent of the black population within the country was free, and most slaves knew military service as a means of liberation.
+The masses of African Americans who joined the Union undermined the Confederate cause and strengthened the fight for emancipation.
 Blacks in the Union armed forces struck a vital blow to white southern pride, all the while crippling the plantation economy.
-In the North, persistence on the part of the free black community prodded the federal government into accepting black military potential.
+In the North, the persistence of the free black community prodded the federal government into accepting black military potential.

 The North had more and better ports, superior canals, and generally better transportation.
 Although the United States boasted one of the largest railroad networks in the world, less than one-third of its tracks were in the southern states — and 96% of American trains were manufactured in the North.
 Southern shipbuilding was considerably inferior to the size and scope of northern naval capabilities.
 Financial centers, especially sophisticated trade in bonds, were concentrated along the northeastern seaboard.
 Southern farmers were less commercially acclimated than the New England, Middle Atlantic, and Old Northwest homesteaders, with closer ties to eastern markets, fed by flatboat and steamer trade.

 From the National Park Civil War Series, Life in Civil War America, Catherine Clinton, published by Eastern National 2008.
-Compiled and edited by Kathy Weiser-Alexander, April 2019.
+Compiled and edited by Kathy Weiser-Alexander/Legends of America, updated November 2021.

 Source: National Park Service E-Library